 Berman's mother had used a pattern that was used by women in World War II-era England to make dolls of comfort for children who were being sent away to safer countries.
 With her mother's help, she learned to knit the bear and then soon began recruiting other knitters to do the same.
 More than 10 years later, Berman's Mother Bear Project has given more than 100,000 bears to children affected by AIDS and HIV in sub-Saharan Africa.
 Find out how you can get involved at the project website.

-A few years later, Christine Fabiani of Costa Mesa, California, was asked by a cancer-stricken friend if Fabiani would crochet a hat that she could wear when she lost her hair after chemo.
+Several years ago, Christine Fabiani of Costa Mesa, California, was asked by a cancer-stricken friend if Fabiani would crochet a hat that she could wear when she lost her hair after chemo.
 Fabiani realized that there were many more cancer patients who could benefit from a handmade hat, so she founded Knots of Love, an organization that also provides cancer patients with handmade hats.
-Check out the websites to find patterns and all the info you need to help cancer patients of all ages around the country.

 When children in foster care turn 18, they officially "age out" of the system.
 They are often left with few resources or contacts to help them get on with their lives.
 That's where the Red Scarf Project comes in.
 The project is part of the nonprofit Foster Care to Success, an organization that supports children after they have aged out of foster care by offering resource and emergency funds.
 Every year from September to December, volunteers at the Red Scarf Project collect handmade red scarves that they distribute to these foster kids on Valentine's Day.
 It's a sweet way to let former foster kids know that they're not forgotten.
 Find out more at the project website.